jdauphant/ansible-syntax-examples/README.md

 ## Ansible Syntax Examples

-Simple and advance syntax examples for ansible.
+Simple or advance syntax examples for ansible.
 Read the file main.yml .